-Eat a diet high in vegetables and fruits.
+For example, eat a diet high in vegetables and fruits.

-We regularly hear about people on a low-carb or low-fat diet.
+You regularly hear about people on a low-carb or low-fat diet.

-It is time to think of being on a high vegetable diet as opposed to low carb.
+- consider a high vegetable diet as opposed to low carb.

 Vegetables are loaded with nutrients that we are just beginning to understand.